tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 Invoke `pip install` to install that pip package.
 The filename of the `.whl `file depends on your platform.
-For example, the following command will install the pip package for TensorFlow 1.0.0 on Linux:
+For example, the following command will install the pip package for TensorFlow 1.0.1 on Linux:

 <pre>
-$ <b>sudo pip install /tmp/tensorflow_pkg/tensorflow-1.0.0-py2-none-any.whl</b>
+$ <b>sudo pip install /tmp/tensorflow_pkg/tensorflow-1.0.1-py2-none-any.whl</b>
 </pre>

+**NOTE on gcc version 5:** the binary pip packages available on the TensorFlow website are built with gcc4 that uses the older ABI.
+To make the library compatible with the older abi you have to add `-cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"`

 <a name="#ValidateYourInstallation"></a>
 ## Validate your installation